34 Qualities of the Best Websites for Dentists

 These metrics might not look it, but they are all interconnected on some level.
-For example, if you want to increase total sales, you’ll want to increase time on site while decreasing the bounce rate.
+For example, if you want to increase total sales, you’ll want to increase time-on-site while decreasing the bounce rate.
 You’ll also want to increase your total number of visitors and increase your site’s SEO rankings for individual keywords.
 For example, you might want to rank higher for the “Los Angeles dentist” keyword, so that when people search that term, your website will come up as a result closer to the top.

 10. Competitor Analysis

 You’ll want to check and see if the strengths and weaknesses that you listed for your competition line up with what Marketing Grader noted as strengths and weaknesses of each website.
-This will help give you some objectivity where it comes to evaluating competitors’ sites.
+This will help give you some objectivity when it comes to evaluating competitors’ sites.